 Dysfunctional mitochondria send incorrect messages, disrupt ATP production, and produce more waste in the form of free radicals.
 Defective mitochondria replicate their own damaged DNA into new mitochondria, eventually displacing all well-performing mitochondria.
 Many health conditions and even aging have been associated with mitochondrial dysfunction.

-Scientists are only just realising how vulnerable mitochondria are to subtle changes in their environment.
+Scientists are only just realizing how vulnerable mitochondria are to subtle changes in their environment.
 Pollution, drugs, and low concentrations of antioxidants such as coenzyme Q10 can all affect performance.

 MitoQ’s special formulation releases CoQ deep inside mitochondria, replenishing levels of this vital antioxidant right where it is needed the most.